Normalizers and centralizers of subnormal subsystems of fusion systems: Normalizers and centralizers

 \section{Normalizers and centralizers}

 Throughout this section we assume the following hypothesis.

 \begin{hypo} Let $(\L,\Delta,S)$ be a regular locality and $\H\subn\L$.
 Set

 \end{hypo} We use above and throughout this section that, by Background Theorem~\ref{bT:1}, $\E$ is saturated and $(\H,\delta(\E),T)$ is a regular locality.
-In particular, $\Comp(\H)$ and $E(\H)\unlhd\H$ are well-defined, which implies that $\M$, $T_0$ and $T_0^\perp$ are well-defined.
-Moreover, we use that the order of the factors in a product of components does not matter and thus $\M$ is well-defined (cf. \cite[Proposition~11.7]{Henke:Regular}).
+In particular, $\Comp(\H)$ and $E(\H)\unlhd\H$ are well-defined.
+We use also that the order of the factors in a product of components does not matter and thus $\M$ is well-defined (cf. \cite[Proposition~11.7]{Henke:Regular}).
+Consequently, $T_0$ and $T_0^\perp$ are well-defined.